The Rt Hon Lord Owen CH FRCP

 Lord Owen has been associated with several topical campaigns.
 He was Chairman of New Europe from 1999-2005, a cross party organisation that successfully campaigned against the UK adopting the euro.
 In January 2010 he helped establish a new website, www.charter2010.co.uk, a forum and information source aimed at planning for a hung parliament.
 In March 2011 he joined the “No to AV, Yes to PR” campaign.
 He is Chairman of the Trustees of a newly established charity, the Daedalus Trust, which promotes research into personality changes associated with the exercise of power in all walks of life.

 Lord Owen concentrates his main efforts on speaking on international affairs, focusing on his business interests and campaigning to reverse the deeply damaging effects of the 2012 Health and Social Care Act.
 He plays an active role in the Campaign for the NHS Reinstatement Bill 2015: www.nhsbill2015.org.
-He is currently Chairman of Europe Steel, non-executive Director of Hyperdynamics Corporation and consultant to Epion Holdings.
+He is currently Chairman of Europe Steel, and consultant to Epion Holdings and USM Holdings.
 He served as non-executive Director of the US healthcare company, Abbott Laboratories from 1996-2011 and was non-executive Director of Hyperdynamics Corporation from 2009-2014.